CLI vs GUI

 Features comparison

 All the main features are supported in both CLI and GUI.
-However, there are some differences between the two versions.
+However, there are some differences between them.
 Here is a summary of the differences:

 Task Group

-The GUI and CLI version of SEGUL have the same task group.
-The task group is equal to command, whereas the task is equal to subcommand in the CLI version.
-The name of the task group for CLI version is the same as the GUI version, except for contig summary statistics and partition conversion.
-The contig summary statistics is available in the contig subcommand.
-The partition conversion is available in the partition subcommand.
+The GUI and CLI of SEGUL have similar task groups.
+In the CLI, the task group equals a command, and the task equals a subcommand.
+The CLI task group's name is the same as the GUI version, except for genomic summary statistics and partition conversion.
+The genomic summary statistics are split into commands for sequence reads and contigs.
+The partition conversion is available in the partition command.

 Learn more about CLI and GUI options.